Tiledesk/.github/profile/README.md

 * And much more…

 You can just give Tiledesk a try by installing it with our Docker compose deployment package.
 Or you can try the platform online by simply creating a free account.
 It’s easy and it’s free just like our code 🙂

+Tiledesk is an open source project, made with passion ❤️‍🔥 in Salento (Southern Italy) 🇮🇹